 What Is a Password Generator?

-A password generator is a tool that creates unique passwords.
-It is often used in partnership with a password management solution, allowing you to create strong secure passwords and store them in a digital vault.
+Password generators are often integrated with a password manager, allowing you to create strong secure passwords and store them in a digital vault.
 In turn, this also frees you from the task of having to memorize any credentials except for your master password which gives you access to your password vault.

 Slightly modified passwords — If you are using the same password but adding slight variations, you are not doing yourself any favors.
-Adding a single random number and an uppercase letter doesn’t make it that much harder for a cyberattacker to solve.
+Adding a single random number and an uppercase letter doesn’t make it that much harder for a cyber attacker to solve.

-Why You Should Use a Strong Password Generator
+Using a Strong Password Generator

 As mentioned earlier, weak passwords are one of the main causes of a data breach, and a password generator helps eliminate that risk.
-Password generators allow you to customize your passwords and adjust the character length and whether it includes uppercase or lowercase letters, numbers and special characters.
+Password generators allow you to customize your passwords, adjust the character length and dictate whether it includes uppercase or lowercase letters, numbers and special characters.
 Every time you click “generate,” a new random password is created based on your criteria, making the task of creating strong passwords exponentially easier.

 Easily guessable words